Niadevv/N-API/README.md

 Again, it's somewhat simple.
 Just make a pull request, explaining all of your changes and the feature.
 Of course, you will have to realise that, if I do accept it, I may make changes to your code if I feel it's untidy or could be optimised.
 I also may fix it's formatting to suit my personal style.
 BTW, it's this:

 - Don't use external libraries.
-By external library I mean a library that isn't included in N-API or is not ASM.
+By external library I mean a library that isn't included in Minecraft or is not ASM.
 - Tab indents.
 It makes awkward indenting easier (looks at both Eclipse AND IntelliJ) to fix.
 It's bad enough when I have to fix my indenting on the Minecraft Forums when I'm helping someone with an issue >:|.
 - Descriptive parameters and variable names, sometimes too descriptive :P.